UoGSCMHDataScience/.github/README.md

 - code for data cleaning
 - project-level outputs and analysis code

-If you have anyadditional suggestions or requests for this GitHub organisation, please email jennifer.lees@glasgow.ac.uk
+If you have any additional suggestions or requests for this GitHub organisation, please email jennifer.lees@glasgow.ac.uk